PSthelyBlog/ucvm/Unified Claude-Mediated Virtual Machine (UCVM) Specification.md

 ## Initial prompt

-Run the UCVM with FULL mode RAW ouput.
+Start the UCVM with FULL mode RAW ouput.